 Amorak was born in Kalamazoo, Mich., and grew up in a small town outside Birmingham, Ala.
 After nearly 15 years as a reporter and editor, he left the newspaper business in 2008.
 He is now an associate professor of writing at Grand Valley State University in Michigan.

 Amorak holds a B.A. in English from Birmingham-Southern College and an M.F.A. in creative writing from Western Michigan University.
-He is author of two poetry collections: Ha Ha Ha Thump (Sundress Publications, 2015); Seducing the Asparagus Queen (Cloudbank Books, 2018), winner of the Vern Rutsala Poetry Prize; and the forthcoming Boom Box (also from Sundress, due out in early 2019); as well as as two poetry chapbooks: The Insomniac Circus (Hyacinth Girl Press, 2014), and A Map of the Farm Three Miles from the End of Happy Hollow Road (Porkbelly Press, 2016).
+He is author of three poetry collections: Ha Ha Ha Thump (Sundress Publications, 2015); Seducing the Asparagus Queen (Cloudbank Books, 2018), winner of the Vern Rutsala Poetry Prize; and the forthcoming Boom Box (also from Sundress, due out in early 2019); as well as as two poetry chapbooks: The Insomniac Circus (Hyacinth Girl Press, 2014), and A Map of the Farm Three Miles from the End of Happy Hollow Road (Porkbelly Press, 2016).

 He is co-author, with W. Todd Kaneko, of the textbook Poetry: A Writer’s Guide and Anthology, published by Bloomsbury Academic in January 2018.